GreptimeTeam/docs/docs/reference/sql-tools.md

     }
     ```

-    If you are using the [ORM API](#orm-api) to insert data, you can declare the model with both GORM and Greptime tags.
+    If you are using the [High-level API](/user-guide/ingest-data/for-iot/grpc-sdks/go.md#high-level-api) to insert data, you can declare the model with both GORM and GreptimeDB tags.

     ```go
     type CpuMetric struct {